 The author honours the experience of new motherhood and the need for nurturance and care for the mother at a time when all attention is on baby.
-Combines women’s comments, resources and practical strategies in the text.
+Combines women’s comments and practical strategies in the text.

 This gentle guidebook, published by the Pacific Postpartum Support Society, offers encouragement, support and helpful advice to mothers experiencing postpartum mood changes.
 Recommended.

-Written by a Toronto psychiatrist, this book provides straightforward, up to date information about post-partum depression along with practical suggestions for treatment.
+Written by a Toronto psychiatrist, this book provides straightforward information about postpartum depression along with practical suggestions for treatment.

 A resource list of lower-cost professional counselling options in Vancouver.
 Corrections and suggestions welcome.